 - Staff members: Inform your supervisor of your approaching retirement.

 - Faculty Members: Contact your Department Chair and Faculty Personnel to discuss your approaching retirement.

 - Contact GW Benefits to inquire about Retiree benefits continuation

 - Make an appointment with your retirement investment representative to clarify any questions you may have about your retirement accounts, including current fund allocation, accumulated balances and distribution options.

-- If you are retiring at age 62 or older, contact your local Social Security office to inquire about Social Security Retirement Income
+- If you are retiring at age 62 or older, contact the Social Security Administration to inquire about Social Security Retirement Income

-- If retiring at age 65 or older, contact your local Social Security office to enroll in Medicare through the Social Security Administration.
+- If retiring at age 65 or older, enroll in Medicare through the Social Security Administration.

 You can call the Social Security Administation to request an appointment at 1 (800) 772-1213.
 Informational booklets and a local office locator can be found on the Social Security Administration website.

 Recordings of recent Retiree Benefit webinars: